This is an introspective text.

 I more or less followed these three rules for a period of several years, although I fiddled a little with them now and them.
 In terms of "academic literature", books, academic papers, student assignments or master's thesis drafts all counted towards the 50 pages.
 Fiction counted as half.
 I kept track of how much I read and I actually did read 350 pages of text each week (by reading on the subway and then also for an additional hour or so in the evening).

-In the end, and after having our second child, it proved to be a little too much.
+In the end it proved to be a little too much.
 I abandoned the system, but later devised a new system that is a little bit less stressful:

 - Read 25 pages of non-fiction/scientific books each weekday (for a minimum of 125 pages per week).